 (Part 2 of a Series on Debriefing and Continuous Improvement)

 The risks and stakes on aircraft carriers or with Special Operations teams are high.
-Reinforcing good performances and constructively learning from mistakes or failures is critical to success and survival.
+Reinforcing good performances and constructively learning from mistakes or failures is critical to continued success and survival.

 I’ve mentioned debriefing in several previous posts, and have implemented programs with several clients.
 In this piece I’ll review a few tips for how to begin instituting Debriefing into your routine operations and company culture.

 Begin on a Positive and Routine Event New Debrief leaders struggle to keep the exercise from becoming something that happens when events go poorly.
 Start out your first few debriefing sessions with events that had at least some positive outcomes.
-Remember, Debriefing is as much about reinforcing and encouraging good execution, as identifying and correcting for errors.
+Remember, Debriefing is as much about reinforcing and encouraging good execution, as it is about identifying and correcting for errors.

 Identify Problems and Solve Them to Root Cause Debriefing is about acknowledging results, both good and bad, and asking a relentless series of “Why” questions.
 For Debriefing to be accepted and successful, solving identified problems to their root cause and putting solutions in place to correct for them will prove critical.
 Real solutions will create visible benefits and earn buy-in from the team.

 Try to Take the “Who” Out of the Debrief In the fighter squadron world, we consciously spoke in the 3rd person during debriefs.
 We referred to the Role our jets played during a mission, not our names.
-We symbolically peeled off nametags and rank insignia patches from our flight suits and placed them in a bowl prior to entering the Debrief room.
+We symbolically peeled off name tags and rank insignia patches from our flight suits and placed them in a bowl prior to entering the Debrief room.
 Rank had no standing in a Debrief.
 Consider how your gang can objectively focus on the project and its results in the Debriefing process, and set a tone that removes names and titles.

 Build a Repeatable Template as Your Debriefing Guide This will vary by company and the type and scope of activities covered.
 An example: